justin-p/packer-proxmox-ubuntu2004/README.md

 [![Github Actions](https://img.shields.io/github/workflow/status/justin-p/packer-proxmox-ubuntu2004/CI?label=Github%20Actions&logo=github&style=flat-square)](https://github.com/justin-p/packer-proxmox-ubuntu2004/actions)

 Packer files to build Ubuntu 20.04 (subiquity-based) images on Proxmox.
 Ansible is used for 'pre' and 'post' provisioning tasks.
+Intended to be used in combination with [this Terraform module](https://github.com/justin-p/terraform-proxmox-ubuntu2004)

 Pre-provisioning tasks are used to dynamically generated local files such as the cloud-init user-data.
 This allows you to easily change the username/password used for the initial user created by cloud-init.
 SSH keys for the initial account are also generated and stored in the `output/ssh_keys` folder.